tstrat/graphql-afternoon/README.md

         * parent (usually denoted by an _ because we won't be using it)
         * args (an object with any arguments, such as id, that are received by the Query or Mutation)
         * context (if we're using it)
-    * product should return a product if one matches the passed in id, or throw an error if there is no matching product.
+    * product should return a product if one matches the passed in id on the arguments objects, or throw an error if there is no matching product.
 * Test in graphiql